krishnakadiyala/NPAcourse/labs/Network_Automation_Fundamentals_with_Ansible/Ansible_Lab_03_CLI_Config.md

 ##### Step 2

-Create two files that will contain the SNMP configuration - one for Cisco and one for Juniper respectively.
+Create two files that will contain the SNMP configuration - one for Cisco and one for Juniper respectively inside each directory previously created.

 ```
 ntc@jump-host:ansible$ touch junos/snmp.cfg